bganko123/bganko123.github.io/_posts/2023-05-22-GetCIFAKEDataIntoColab.md

 ```
 ## Getting the Data set

 Now you are pretty much could to go.
 You can access kaggle using your API token.
-To get the CIFAKE data set simply run the command below and you should see the files appear in the list of files on the right.
+To get the CIFAKE data set simply run the command below and you should see the files appear in the list of files on the left.

 ``` python
 !pip install kaggle
 import kaggle
 kaggle.api.dataset_download_files('birdy654/cifake-real-and-ai-generated-synthetic-images', path='CIFAKE-dataset', unzip=True)
 ```
+*Note: you will have to repeat this process every time you reopen collab so best to try and get as much work done as possible in one session.*

 and you are good to go.
 Happy training